ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 stream_sequence that you should use instead (and actually no longer needed, because stream_sequence has better options now like retries.
 See `docs in pyzm <https://pyzm.readthedocs.io/en/latest/source/pyzm.html#pyzm.ml.detect_sequence.DetectSequence.detect_stream>`__)

+Also note that if you are using ml_fallback, repeat the settings in both configs.

 Here is a part of my config, for example:

 ::